Pokémon Live!: Act II

 Not far away, Delia and Professor Oak continue their discussion about her past and conflict over whether or not to tell it to Ash.
 Meanwhile, Misty continues to lament over her feelings for Ash.
 Elsewhere, Ash tells himself that he may have to go on without Pikachu, even if it hurts ("I've Got a Secret").
 Soon, all five of them converge in the forest.
 Delia tells Ash that Giovanni has Pikachu in his hideout and that Team Rocket kidnapped him.
 Ash is furious, determined to get his Pokémon back and win the Diamond Badge.
 Before he can leave, Delia tells Ash of her past with Giovanni.
 Ash is shocked by the news and is in a hurry to leave.
 Suddenly, Jessie and James appear on scooters, ordering Ash to come with them.
 The team is utterly shocked when Ash agrees to join them without a fight.
-The others try to follow, but Meowth says Giovanni only wanted Ash.
+The others try to follow, but Meowth says that Ash was the only Pokémon trainer Giovanni wanted.
 As Ash and Team Rocket leave, Delia laments that she gave Ash even more of a reason to confront Giovanni. ("Everything Changes (Reprise 2)").

 At his headquarters, Giovanni tells MechaMew2 that soon, their conquest of the world will begin.
 Ash runs in and demands that his Pikachu be returned.
 When Giovanni hears his surname and realizes he's Delia's son, Ash is angered and tells him to leave his mother out of this.
 Jessie and James enter announcing their capture of Ash, missing that he had already entered the arena, and celebrate having done two things correctly in one day.
 The Boss grows annoyed with them and orders them to leave, and they crash their scooters upon exiting.
 Joyfully reunited with Pikachu, Ash prepares to battle Giovanni and is shocked when he reveals himself to be the Gym Leader from the commercial.
 Giovanni mockingly gives Ash the Diamond Badge, saying he'll retrieve it after Ash loses.